notalepower/PatchCoreViT/README.md

 >- The `result` dictionary includes the ROCAUC score at both pixel and image level, as well as `precision`, `recall` and `F1 score`.

 > #### get_results (model_constructor, model_params):
->- Returns a dictionary (`results`) containing the results for ALL classes of the MTec dataset.
+>- Returns a dictionary (`results`) containing the results for ALL classes of the MTec Dataset.
 >- Uses the *get_result* method to retrieve the `result` of a single class of the MVTec Dataset.
 >- It also computes the average ROCAUC score at both pixel and image level.